Informfully/Experiments/experiments/tutorial/README.md

 Please make sure to install **pandas** and **pyarrow** (for reading and writing **.parquet** files) before continuing this tutorial.
 Two main actions are performed:
    * a) For each article, we combined the title and the subtitle/lead to make a longer article input title to train the neural model.
-   * b) We then check if have a complete data entry for article entry.
+   * b) We then check if we have a complete data entry for the article entry.
-   This includes the following attributes: published_time, body, title, category_str,article_id.
+   This includes the following attributes: published_time, body, title, category_str, and article_id.
    If any columns are empty or null, we add the article ID to **incomplete_ids**.
    This flags them for removal.
-   * c) We then the cleaned article data where all articles in **incomplete_ids** are removed from the item pool.
+   * c) We then cleaned the article data, where all articles in **incomplete_ids** are removed from the item pool.
    This results in a clean data collection that is then converted to a CSV.
-   The CSV file contains the following attributes: article_id, title, body, published_date, category.
+   The CSV file contains the following attributes: article_id, title, body, published_date, and category.
    This file serves as the input for the next step, the data enrichment.
    Upon successful completion, the output of **data_cleaning.py** creates the following files: incomplete_article_ids.txt (the removed items) and cleaned_articles.csv (for article enrichment).

 * Step 2-2 (**article_enrichment_scripts/article_enrich.py**): Run the augmentation scripts for sentiment, category, political entities, and story enrichments.
    * a) Before running **article_enrich.py**, you need to change the **config.py**.
     Everything can stay the same as in our example.
-    However, you might want to change the path for the input file: **input_file_path** (the full path of the previous mentioned CSV **cleaned_articles.csv**) and **output_file_path** (your path to stored the enriched JSON files).
+    However, you might want to change the path for the input file: **input_file_path** (the full path of the previously mentioned CSV **cleaned_articles.csv**) and **output_file_path** (your path to store the enriched JSON files).
     Please note that running the enrichment script requires an active internet connection, as it uses Wikidata for the enrichment process.
    * b) Upon successful completion, you will find the enriched JSON files in the path specified in **config.py**.
     This includes: category.json, enriched_named_entities.json, min_maj_ratio.json, named_entities.json, party.json, readability.json, region.json, sentiment.json, story.json.